-- Rauch-Tung-Striebel smoother (RTSS) is the corresponding closed form smoother to linear Gaussian state space models. - Grid filters and smoothers, are solutions to Markov models with finite state spaces.
+- Kalman filter (KF) is a closed form solution to the discrete linear filtering problem.
+Due to linear Gaussian model assumptions the posterior distribution is exactly Gaussian and no numerical approximations are needed. - Rauch-Tung-Striebel smoother (RTSS) is the corresponding closed form smoother to linear Gaussian state space models. - Grid filters and smoothers are solutions to Markov models with finite state spaces.